-Sly's owners surrendered him to the local pound because they did not have time for him and because he was not getting along with the other dog in the home.
+Sly's owner surrendered him to the local pound because they did not have time for him and because he was not getting along with the other dog in the home.
+The dogs did well together initially but eventually developed conflicts that became unmanageable.
+Upon meeting, the shelter staff immediately pleaded his case to come in our program.

 Adoption Fee: $200